Service Submission: Finding Fulfillment in Serving Others

 Service ≠ Servitude

-A service submissive isn’t a doormat or maid.
+A service submissive isn’t a doormat.

 Good service dynamics are built on: